tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 </details>
 <details><summary>Sentence Tokenization</summary><br>

-In NLP, words are not the only items that can be tokenized.
+In NLP, words are not the only items that can be tokenized, sentences can also be tokenized.
 In the following example, we'll tokenize a short text into sentences.
 First we use `.split()` and the period delimiter:

 ![Mando3](Images/Mando_sent_split.PNG)

-This works ok, but we get more concise results using NLTK's `sent_tokenizer()`:
+This works ok, but what if we have a more complex text?
+What if our text has exclamation points or question marks?
+Or, even trickier, what if our text contains periods that do not denote the end of a sentence, but rather some other punctuation, like the period after *Mr.* or *Mrs.*?
+To work with this type of text, NLTK offers the `sent_tokenizer()`.
+It works similar to `word_tokenizer` but breaks apart text as sentence chunks, and is smart enough to know where the sentence breaks should be.
+An example of using `sent_tokenzier` is as follows:

 ![Mando4](Images/Mando_sent_tokens.PNG)